 Expand Your Skills: Become a Neuromusculoskeletal Specialist

-By James Lehman, DC
+By James Lehman, DC, MBA, FACO

 Are you wondering what will happen next in the world of health care?
 If you have been in practice more than thirty years, you remember when health insurance companies actually paid chiropractors 80 percent to 90 percent of the bill after the patient met their deductible.
 You also recall how the health insurance companies, disguised as Health Maintenance and Preferred Provider Organizations decided that profits and dividends were more important than reimbursement of chiropractic care or high quality care.
 Now, we have health insurance reform or the Affordable Care Act (ACA) and the National Prevention Strategy This innovative health care strategy promotes holistic, integrated and patient centered care within primary care facilities.
 I suggest you read the National Prevention Strategy.
 It is available online and without cost.

 Can you imagine what it would be like to be a valuable member of the primary care team providing chiropractic care within a health center without reimbursement discrimination?
 You can do it thanks to the ACA, which makes it possible for chiropractors to integrate health centers and receive reimbursement at the same rate as a medical doctor.
 Please read Section 2706 of the Affordable Care Act.

 The Mayday Fund published "A Call to Revolutionize Chronic Pain Care in America: An Opportunity in Health Care Reform," which describes the problems encountered in primary care with the evaluation and management of patients with chronic pain.
 Most people in pain, including those with chronic symptoms, go to primary care providers to get relief.
 But current systems of care do not adequately train or support internists, family physicians and pediatricians, the other health care providers who provide primary care in meeting the challenge of treating pain as a chronic illness.